yanniewu/amazon-bedrock-agent-samples/examples/amazon-bedrock-agents/code_assistant_agent/README.md

                     f.write(file_bytes)
 ```

 The response stream contains trace events with considerable other information, including the agent's reasoning, inputs to the model invocation, code that the model generates and passes in to the code interpretation environment, and results of code execution in the code interpretation environment.
-Refer to the `11-create-agent-with-code-interpreter.ipynb` notebook for more detailed implementation examples, including more elaborate `process_response()` functions.